sidd412/NoticeBoard/UPDATE_SYSTEM_GUIDE.md

-# Update System Implementation Guide
+# NoteXP Update System Implementation Guide

 ## Overview
-This implementation provides a custom update mechanism for the NoticeBoard app that checks for updates from Firebase Firestore and displays appropriate popups based on configuration.
+This implementation provides a custom update mechanism for the NoteXP app that checks for updates from Firebase Firestore and displays appropriate popups based on configuration.

 ## Features
 - ✅ Firebase Firestore integration with caching